angular/components/guides/theming.md

 ### Defining a custom theme
 When you want more customization than a pre-built theme offers, you can create your own theme file.

-A theme file is a simple Sass file that defines your palettes and passes them to mixins that output the corresponding styles.
-A typical theme file will look something like this:
+A theme file is a simple Sass file that defines your palettes, which you can then `@import` in your main style file and generate corresponding styles using the `angular-material-theme()` mixin, as well as `@import` it in your custom components and utilize all of the material mixins, functions and variables.

+A typical theme file will look like this:

 ```scss
 @import '~@angular/material/theming';
 // Plus imports for other components in your app.